RoanBrand/SpectroDashboard/README.md

 ## Run
 - Configure your `config.json`
 - You can run the service in a terminal, or:
-- You can install it as a OS service with `SpectroDashboard.exe -service install`
+- You can install it as a OS service with `SpectroDashboardXXX.exe -service install`
 - You can also remove the service with `-service uninstall`

 ### Notes